Just like cars, bicycles require maintenance.

 Adjust Your Derailleurs

 To check if your gears are shifting properly: either use a bike stand or lift the bike up while spinning the pedals and shift through the gears.

 When you shift through the gears, they should shift smoothly and quickly.
 If they aren’t, and if they are skipping a gear, it’s most likely that you will need to adjust your derailleurs.

 It’s not a complicated process, even if it might seem so.
 You will only need to adjust the tension of the derailleur’s cable.

 To have your gears shift smoothly, adjust the tension of the derailleur with a Philips-head screwdriver, and make sure that the chain is centered on each gear.

 Check The Chain

 If you don’t maintain your chain, it will get dirty, and even rusty.

-Dirty and rusty bike chain will create additional resistance and your rides won’t be as smooth.
+Dirty and rusty bike chains will create additional resistance and your rides won’t be as smooth.

 Also, if your chain is old, its most likely that the tension of the chain isn’t the same as it was when it was brand new.
 A loose chain is not a good chain, and it should be replaced.
 The worst-case scenario is that it gets loose and falls off the chain cassette during the ride.

 There is a tool which helps you check the distance between each chain link, and this distance information will let you know if the chain is loose or not.

 Chains are not expensive and should be replaced if it’s worn out or loose.
 In addition, you should maintain your bike chain by lubricating it.
 Don’t forget to lubricate the rear cassette, as well as all moving parts.

 A clean and lubricated bike chain will always run smoothly.

 Bike maintenance isn’t a complicated process and you shouldn’t be afraid of doing it.

 As I have mentioned before, the same way cars need to be maintained and have some parts replaced, the same rule applies to bicycles.

 It shouldn’t take you a long time, yet bike maintenance will keep your rides efficient and enjoyable.

 Do you do your bike maintenance often?